TABLE OF CONTENTS

 5. Fill Gaps: Avoid leaving gaps between products.
 Any void or empty space can compromise stability.
 Utilize filler materials or dunnage to ensure that all spaces are filled, and products don't shift during movement.

 6. Interlocking Patterns: For added stability, avoid stacking boxes in straight columns.
 Use an interlocking or brick pattern, where each subsequent layer is rotated 90 degrees from the one below.
+This technique enhances pallet stability and ensures that products are easy to access and organize in the retail setting.

 7. Wrap Tightly: Once palletized, secure the stack using stretch wrap.
 Ensure it's tight, covers the entirety of the products, and anchors the goods to the pallet itself.
 This not only holds the items in place but provides a layer of protection against external contaminants.